Apply for scholarships October 1, 2021 - March 1, 2022.

 The Economics Alumni Scholarship

-Economics Alumni Scholarship established in 1998, the Economics Alumni Scholarship is made possible by contributions from alumni, faculty, and staff members.
-Criteria: Admitted freshman as of April 1 with an interest in Economics based on the academic qualification stated in the admissions application, $1000 renewable for 4 years.
+Established in 1998, the Economics Alumni Scholarship is made possible by contributions from alumni, faculty, and staff members.

 Alok Mehta Scholarship

 The Alok Mehta Charitable Trust established this endowed scholarship in honor of CSU alumnus Alok Mehta, who graduated with a degree in Economics in 2000.
 Alok was working in the First Tower at the World Trade Center on September 11, 2001 and has been missing since that date.
 This scholarship honors him and all victims of the 9-11-2001 terrorist attack.

 The Mehta Scholarship is awarded to an undergraduate majoring in Economics with a minimum 3.0 GPA and demonstrated financial need.
 Preference is given to members of the Triangle Fraternity or those involved with the Boys and Girls Club or other community engagement.